 4. The Doberman Pinscher is a Velcro dog.

-The Doberman Pinscher is a very affectionate family dog, which is in contrast to his domineering appearance.
-He will often follow his owner around the house, wanting to take part in everything his humans are doing.
+The Doberman Pinscher is a very affectionate family dog, which contrasts his domineering appearance.
+He will often follow his owner around the house, wanting to participate in everything his humans are doing.

 Include your Doberman Pinscher in various family activities as much as possible.
 This dog breed often bonds closely to one family member, but he will be more than happy to accept belly rubs and cuddles from his other loved ones.

 The Doberman Pinscher breed is a good fit for families with older children.
 He can thrive in households with toddlers and infants as well.
 However, intensive training is necessary to ensure that he behaves well around them.